 - b.
 You should educate the adjuster early in the process on how your business works, so he or she can appreciate what extra expenses are necessary and reasonable.
 For example, a carrier may pay for higher than normal costs for certain operations when it can be shown that those costs will reduce the amount of the ultimate business interruption claim.
-Alternative operational approaches include (i) shipment of work to third-party facilities in or out of state to avoid loss of business; and (ii) use of other sister facilities to take up production slack, including adding manufacturing capacity at those locations.
+Alternative operational approaches include: (i) shipment of work to third-party facilities in or out of state to avoid loss of business; and (ii) use of other sister facilities to take up production slack, including adding manufacturing capacity at those locations.
 The use of sister or related properties can create a loss of income for the sister facility that may not be covered, since physical damage from the weather event did not occur there. - c.
 Alternative equipment can be procured to cover interim production or operations.
 Some carriers will treat this as an extra expense or mitigation expense separate from the payment for lost equipment.
-Temporary equipment can generally be rented or acquired on a rental to purchase basis. - d.
-Work closely with the adjuster to secure the adjuster's buy-in on your plan to for interim operations.
+Temporary equipment can generally be rented or acquired on a rental-to-purchase basis. - d.
+Work closely with the adjuster to secure the adjuster's buy-in on your plan for interim operations.
 This may prove difficult in early days when resources for the insurance company are severely stretched.
 Therefore, it is important that you document what you are doing and why.
 Many of the early costs are mitigation costs that will likely be independently recoverable under the policy. - e.
 If you work with the carrier to save on business losses, the carrier will typically find a way to cover the charges.

-4. SECURE YOUR PROPERTY
+5. SECURE YOUR PROPERTY

-- a.
+a.
 It is likely that a claim will take time.
-You have a duty to "mitigate damages", which means a duty to take reasonable steps to avoid further damage or losses. - b.
+You should take reasonable steps to avoid further damage or losses.
 Water should be dried out as soon as practicable.
 DO NOT WAIT FOR AN ADJUSTER.

-In conjunction with documenting damage, you should take steps to secure your property to mitigate against further damage or losses. - c.
-Most policies will cover expense to prevent further damage, and it will be part of your claim. - d.
+- b.
+Most policies will cover expense to prevent further damage, and it will be part of your claim. - c.
 Take photographs of and inventory all personal property and other items being removed for offsite storage during the reconstruction process.
-Items may be damaged/disappear during transport or while in storage, so photographs and an inventory may be helpful in documenting these types of losses. - e.
+Items may be damaged/disappear during transport or while in storage, so photographs and an inventory may be helpful in documenting these types of losses. - d.
 Make sure vendors assisting with offsite transport and storage are insured and bonded.